How to refurb alloy wheels

 5 min read

-If your alloy wheels have seen better days, it might be worth considering whether to refurbish them.
-It’s possible to do this at home, but each wheel can take up to four hours to finish, and if you don’t have the right tools then the outcome is likely to be poor.
-For a guaranteed high quality result the best option is to have the job done by a professional.
+If your alloy wheels have seen better days, it might be worth refurbishing them.
+You can do this at home, but each wheel can take up to four hours to finish, and if you don’t have the right tools, the outcome will likely be poor.
+For a guaranteed high-quality result, the best option is to have the job done by a professional.

 Contents